samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 Lastly, you will have to have access to a terminal in your operating system.
 If you are using MacOS X or Linux, you are good to go.
 If you are on Windows, you will probably be able to use [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6) without problems.

+{% include tweet_quote.html quote_text="Learn how to create your first React application with ease." %}

 ## React Introduction

 [React](https://reactjs.org/) is a JavaScript library that Facebook created to facilitate the development of [Single-Page Applications (a.k.a.
 SPAs)](https://en.wikipedia.org/wiki/Single-page_application).
 Since Facebook open-sourced and announced React, this library became extremely popular all around the world and gained mass adoption by the developer community.
 Nowadays, although still mainly maintained by Facebook, other big companies (like [Airbnb](https://www.airbnb.com/), [Auth0](https://auth0.com/), and [Netflix](http://netflix.com/)) embraced this library and are using it to build their products.
 If you check [this page, you will find a list with more than a hundred companies that use React](https://github.com/facebook/react/wiki/Sites-Using-React).